Scubalinkz/learning-log/README.md

-Welcome!
+Welcome, my name is Shania!
 This repository is a personal record of my journey into Python programming, created as part of my transition from biomedical science into the tech and data space.

 I'm currently using:
 - [FreeCodeCamp: Scientific Computing with Python](https://www.freecodecamp.org/learn/)